-The Fulbright Teaching Excellence and Achievement Program (Fulbright TEA) brings international teachers to the United States for a six-week program that offers academic seminars for professional development at a host university.
-Participants observe classrooms and share their expertise with teachers and students at the host university and at local secondary schools.
+The Fulbright Teaching Excellence and Achievement Program (Fulbright TEA) brings international, secondary-level teachers to the United States for a six-week program.
+Teachers take academic seminars for professional development at a host university.
+They observe classrooms and share their expertise with teachers and students at the host university and at local secondary schools.

 Depending on country of origin, international teachers have the opportunity to apply to either the Fulbright TEA General Pedagogy Cohort or the Media Literacy Cohort.

 The Fulbright TEA Program is sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs, with funding provided by the U.S. Government and administered by IREX.

 Fulbright TEA General Pedagogy

 The Fulbright Teaching Excellence and Achievement (Fulbright TEA) Program, General Pedagogy Cohort, will bring approximately 168 international secondary school teachers from around the world to the United States to participate in a six-week non-degree, non-credit academic program at a U.S. university.
 The international participants will travel to the United States for one of two six-week professional development programs in either the spring of 2022 or fall of 2022.